Genshin Impact Accessibility Report

 Costs: Free.
 Season pass and in-game 'loot box' purchases

-Genshin Impact has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+Genshin Impact has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Genshin Impact, but offer accessibility features for Difficulty:

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.